 I have greatly decreased my farm fly population with the above methods but there are always a few stragglers.
 They are often found in my barn where the air is still.
 I will hang fly traps here and there to catch the lingering ones.
 You can find many fly trap options at your local feed store and can even find recipes for DIY traps online.

 Let us know how you manage flies on your farm in the comments below.

-Erin Gouveia of Silver Oaks Farm is an accomplished equestrian, award winning photographer, and an artist.
+Erin Gouveia of Silver Oaks Farm is an accomplished equestrian, award-winning photographer, and artist.
 She was born and raised in San Diego, California, graduated from Colorado State University, and now resides in Park City, Utah on a small ranch with her husband.
 She has had careers in Medical Research, Zookeeping, and most currently Photographer at Erin Kate Photography.